Determining Higgs boson width at electron-positron colliders: Introduction

 Due to the clean and readily identifiable signature of the Higgs boson at the $e^+e^-$ collider, we expect the accuracy of Higgs width could be much improved at the lepton collider.
 There are three major proposals for the lepton colliders, the Circular Electron Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018rmc}, the Future Circular Collider (FCC-ee)~\cite{Gomez-Ceballos:2013zzn}, and the International Linear Collider (ILC)~\cite{Baer:2013cma}.
 At the $e^+e^-$ collider, $\Gamma_h$ could be probed indirectly with a high accuracy by the measurements of Higgs production rates and the decay branching ratios~\cite{Han:2013kya,Asner:2013psa,CDR,Durig:2014lfa,Chen:2016prx,Barklow:2017suo,Lafaye:2017kgf}.
-For example, $\Gamma_h$ could be measured through the $e^+e^-\to Zh (\to ZZ^*)$ production channel, i.e., \bea \Gamma_h=\dfrac{\Gamma(h\to ZZ^*)}{BR(h\to ZZ^*)}\infty \dfrac{\sigma(e^+e^-\to Zh)}{BR(h\to ZZ^*)}, \eea where $\Gamma(h\to ZZ^*)$ ($BR(h\to ZZ^*)$) is the partial decay width (branching ratio) of $h\to ZZ^*$, and $\sigma(e^+e^-\to Zh)$ is the production rate of $e^+e^-\to Zh$.
+For example, $\Gamma_h$ could be measured through the $e^+e^-\to Zh (\to ZZ^*)$ production channel, i.e., \bea \Gamma_h=\dfrac{\Gamma(h\to ZZ^*)}{BR(h\to ZZ^*)}\sim \dfrac{\sigma(e^+e^-\to Zh)}{BR(h\to ZZ^*)}, \eea where $\Gamma(h\to ZZ^*)$ ($BR(h\to ZZ^*)$) is the partial decay width (branching ratio) of $h\to ZZ^*$, and $\sigma(e^+e^-\to Zh)$ is the production rate of $e^+e^-\to Zh$.
 To determine $\Gamma_h$ via this strategy, it depends on the $\kappa$-framework assumption on the Higgs couplings; i.e. all the Higgs couplings are SM-like and the deviations are dressed by one scale factors $\kappa_i$ for the coupling of particle $i$ to Higgs boson.
 However, an important feature of the $\kappa$ framework is that the kinematics of the Higgs boson are same as the SM.
 Going beyond $\kappa$-framework becomes important for the NP which has the different Lorentz structures of the Higgs couplings compared to the SM, e.g. the BSM operators under the SM effective field theory (SMEFT).
 In that case, the presence of the new $hZZ$ anomalous couplings will ruin the strategy in Eq.~\ref{eq:gamma}.
-To overcome this problem, we need a separate method to determine the sizes of each operators.
-In a recent literature, studies of $\Gamma_h$ under the SMEFT at the $e^+e^-$ collider has appeared in Ref.~\cite{Barklow:2017suo}.
-However, only a subset of the BSM operators have been studied in their analysis.
-In this work, we extend the discussion in Ref.~\cite{Barklow:2017suo} to include more general Lorentz structures of the Higgs gauge couplings and further to probe $\Gamma_h$ at the $e^+e^-$ collider under the SMEFT framework.
-We argue that $\Gamma_h$ could be determined via combining the data from the cross sections of $e^+e^-\to Zh$, $e^+e^-\to \nu_e\bar{\nu}_e h$ productions and branching ratios of $h\to WW^*/ZZ^*/\gamma\gamma$.
-We emphasize that our strategy would rely on the Higgs gauge couplings alone, and the accuracy of $\Gamma_h$ could be reached at percentage level at the CEPC and the result is comparable to the method in Eq.~\ref{eq:gamma}~\cite{Chen:2016prx}.
+To overcome this problem, we need a separate method to determine the size of each operators.
+In this work, we try to present the minimum number of observabels that are needed to extract $\Gamma_h$ at the $e^+e^-$ collider under the SMEFT framework.
+We argue that $\Gamma_h$ could be determined via combining the data from the cross sections of $e^+e^-\to Zh$, $e^+e^-\to \nu_e\bar{\nu}_e h$ productions and branching ratios of $h\to WW^*/ZZ^*$.
+We emphasize that our strategy would rely on the Higgs gauge couplings alone, while not for the assumption of the Yukawa interactions.
+It shows that the accuracy of $\Gamma_h$ could be reached at percentage level at the CEPC and the result is comparable to the method in Eq.~\ref{eq:gamma}~\cite{Chen:2016prx}.